Work Requirement Disqualifications

 NOTE The PI is required to turn in another application and complete an interview.
 The budgetary unit is not eligible until the disqualification period ends.

 When the participant is not the PI or the TPEP PWE, FAA imposes an appropriate graduated sanction of 50% or 100%.
-See CA sanctions for complete information about graduated sanctions.
+See

-When FAA discovers a reason for disqualification after approval of benefits and within 30 calendar days(g) before the application date, and the participant does not have a good cause reason, all of the following disqualification start dates are applied:
+calendar days(g) before the application date, and the participant does not have a good cause reason,

 A work disqualification occurring in the last month of the approval period is too late to allow for NOAA.
 When this happens, FAA completes all of the following:

-For NA, when the participant reapplies, the disqualification begins on the first calendar day after the current approval period ends.
+●For NA, when the participant reapplies, the disqualification begins on the first calendar day after the current approval period ends.

-For CA, when the participant does not reapply, FAA determines the month the disqualification would have been effective, allowing for NOAA.
+●For CA, when the participant does not reapply, FAA determines the month the disqualification would have been effective, allowing for NOAA.

-When the decision is upheld in an appeal, the disqualification period begins the first applicable month after the hearing decision is rendered.
-(See Right to an Appeal Hearing for information about the appeal rights of a participant.)
+When the decision is upheld in an appeal, the disqualification period begins the first applicable calendar month after the hearing decision is rendered.
+(See

 NA Reinstatement During Disqualification